 These easy Baja Shrimp Tacos with Honey Lime Slaw and Spicy Baja Cream Sauce come together in a flash for a fast and delicious weeknight meal that's ready in under 30 minutes!
 This Baja shrimp tacos recipe makes a great meal for any day of the week, or fun addition to a taco bar!

-Taco Tuesdays just got even better!
-The best baja shrimp tacos, these tacos are loaded with succulent shrimp, spicy baja sauce, tangy honey and lime slaw, and even more fixins' for a build your own taco night the whole family will love!
-This easy weeknight meal is a family favorite, and comes together in under 30 minutes from prep to plate!
+JUMP TO RECIPETaco Tuesdays just got even better!
+These Baja Shrimp tacos are loaded with succulent seasoned and blackened shrimp, spicy Baja sauce, and homemade honey and lime slaw for a taco night the whole family will love!

-Taco Ingredients
+- Ingredients

 Shrimp

-Spicy Baja Cream Sauce:
+Spicy Baja Sauce:

 This easy sauce can be made ahead, and the flavors become more pronounced as it sits in the fridge.